ksachdeva/repo-stargazer/README.md

 Also, it would be nice to have not only Semantic search but also provide the results to LLM to further explore the starred repositories.

 > I also wanted to explore Google ADK, Google A2A Protocol & MCP.
-This project makes use of all 3 technologies.
+This project makes use of all 3 technologies (A2A support will be put back after Google ADK has native integration of it).

 ## Solution